matthewbdaly/sms-client/README.md

 * RequestBin
 * Null
+* Log

-The former sends the POST request to the specified RequestBin path for debugging, while the later does nothing.
+The RequestBin sends the POST request to the specified RequestBin path for debugging.
+The Null driver does nothing, while the Log driver accepts a PSR3 logger and uses it to log the request.

 Example Usage
 -----